Executive Summary

 Talos Linux

-Talos Linux is an open source Linux operating system (OS) purpose-built for Kubernetes, operates entirely through an API, eliminating traditional no SSH or shell access, thus providing a highly secure and minimal operating system for Kubernetes clusters.
+Talos Linux is an open source Linux operating system (OS) purpose-built for Kubernetes, operates entirely through an API, eliminating traditional SSH or shell access, thus providing a highly secure and minimal operating system for Kubernetes clusters.

 Key features include: